 Welcome to New Ash Green Primary School where our ethos is ‘Together Everyone Achieves More’ (TEAM)

-We aim to create an environment that meets the Special Educational Needs and/or Disability of each child through high quality teaching and a supportive and nurturing environment where parents and pupils feel fully involved in the process.
+We aim to create an environment that meets the Special Educational Needs and/or Disability (SEND) of each child through high quality teaching and a supportive and nurturing environment where parents and pupils feel fully involved in the process.

 Mrs Bel Evans (SENCO and Designated Safeguarding Lead)

 SEN Profile of the School

-There are currently 389 pupils on roll at New Ash Green.
-Around 40 pupils are on the school’s SEN Support Register which represents approximately 10%.
+There are currently 413 pupils on roll at New Ash Green.
+The percentage of pupils on the SEN Register is approximately 11%.

 These pupils receive support which is ‘additional to or different from’ that provided for other pupils in their class, in order for them to access the curriculum and to make progress from their starting points.